ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode-debug-stepover](images/xchaincode-debug-stepover.png)

-You will see the now you are at the next line of code, and the variables panel has been updated with the results of executing the previous line of code.
+You will see that you are at the next line of code, and the variables panel has been updated with the results of executing the previous line of code.
 Notice that the paper variable has now been updated with the arguments input to the transaction:

 ![VSCode-xchaincode-debug-breakpoint2](images/xchaincode-debug-breakpoint-2.png)